-VERO BEACH, Fla. — There are no spectators, apart from a handful of coaches, wives and on-the-prowl agents, when 16-year-old Francis Tiafoe takes the court.
+VERO BEACH, Fla. — There are no spectators, apart from a handful of coaches, wives and on-the-prowl agents, when 16-year-old Frances Tiafoe takes the court.
 There is no scoreboard, nor officials to call the lines as the country’s best junior boy warms up.

 The Futures Circuit is the lowest rung on the ladder of professional tennis, a minor league proving ground where promising amateurs, tapped-out pros and maxed-out journeymen claw over ranking points and $10,000 purses.
 It is a precipitous step down from the emerald-green splendor of Wimbledon and pampered environs of champions such as Roger Federer and Rafael Nadal.

-Francis Tiafoe, 16, has a full complement of shots and shows tactical savvy beyond his years.
+Frances Tiafoe, 16, has a full complement of shots and shows tactical savvy beyond his years.
 “I’m like 35 in tennis years,” he says.
 “I’ve been on a tennis court all my life.”
 (Jahi Chikwendiu/The Washington Post)